WPWale/wp-yak/README.md

-# WP Deploy
+# WP Yak

-Written in familiar PHP, WP Deploy (WPD) is a simple, but powerful deployment tool for WordPress Plugin & Theme Development
+Written in familiar PHP, WP Yak (WPD) is a simple, but powerful deployment tool for WordPress Plugin & Theme Development

     Tested only for GitHub (BitBucket & GitLab pending).
 Don't use yet.

 Using remote git repos on GitHub, BitBucket or your own self-hosted instance of GitLab, you can automate your deployment workflow between development, staging and production servers.

-Whether you're building a theme, plugin, mu-plugin or combinations of those for a client website, WP Deploy will automatically deploy the latest code intended for a server, based on your configuration.
+Whether you're building a theme, plugin, mu-plugin or combinations of those for a client website, WP Yak will automatically deploy the latest code intended for a server, based on your configuration.
 Here's an example:

 ## Example Workflow